 What makes defamation illegal?

-Defamation can be any false information that damages the reputation of another business, person, or organization.
+Defamation may be any false information that damages the reputation of another business, person, or organization.
 Defamation includes both libel and slander.
-Libel usually refers to defamatory statements which are published or broadcast contrastes with slander that usually refers to verbal defamatory statements whice is more temporary.
+Libel generally refers to defamatory statements which are published or broadcast contrastes with slander that usually refers to verbal defamatory statements which is more temporary.
 What is an example of defamation?

 Libel & Slander- Elements & Examples of Defamation Cases

-A defamation example would be if a customer accused the restaurant owner of food poisoning even though it was not actually the restaurant's food that caused them to be ill.
-If the customer shared the false information with other customers, the owner could have grounds for a defamation lawsuit.
+A defamation example would be if a customer accused the restaurant owner of food poisoning even though it was not actually the restaurant's food that caused the injured person to be ill.
+If the customer shared the false information with other customers, the owner may have grounds for a defamation lawsuit.

 What makes defamation illegal?

-Defamation is any false information that damages the reputation of a business,person, or organization.
+Defamation is any false information that damages the reputation of a business person entity.

 Defamation includes both libel and slander.
 Libel usually refers to defamatory statements which are published or broadcast contrasted with while slander which refers to verbal defamatory statements which is more temporary.